eadem-mutata-resurgo/MatrixCalculator/README.md

 Calculator which computes various properties of matrices under the real numbers.
 Utilizes custom Matrix objects storing a 2D array to represent matrices, and can currently compute:

-Determinants
+Determinants,
-Transposes
+transposes, and
-Elementary row operations
+elementary row operations.
+WIP